illinoistech-itm/jhajek/itmt-430/tooling-assignments/Readme.md

 * [IDX](https://idx.dev/ "webpage for IDX use")
   * Project IDX is an AI-assisted workspace for full-stack, multiplatform app development in the cloud made by Google
 * [Theia IDE](https://theia-ide.org/ "webpage for Theia IDE download")
-  * The Theia IDE is a modern IDE for cloud and desktop built on the Theia Platform
+  * Theia IDE is a modern IDE for cloud and desktop built on the Theia Platform

 Take a screenshot from the ABOUT tab or commandline `--version` output of your installed IDE.